 We strongly recommend that you read the information about the country you are planning to visit to be fully informed – each country has a summary and general information as well as advice on safety & security, local laws & customs, entry requirements and health, and road conditions.

-Thailand is currently on the approved Travel Corridor List issued by the UK Government.
-However, there are currently entry restrictions in place for travel to Thailand due to the COVID-19 pandemic.
+There are currently entry restrictions in place for travel to Thailand due to the COVID-19 pandemic.
 We assume that by the time of travel these will have been withdrawn.

 If you are not a UK national please make sure you have checked your own country’s travel advice for your destination/s: The US Department of State: http://travel.state.gov Canadian Foreign Affairs: www.voyage.gc.ca Australian Government Travel Advice: www.smartraveller.gov.au NZ Government Travel Advice: www.safetravel.govt.nz.